lag13/vim-commentary/README.markdown

 # commentary.vim

+This fork is based off of Tim Pope's wonderful plugin [vim-commentary](https://github.com/tpope/vim-commentary).
+I really have no complaints with his original plugin, I use it all the time and it works great.
+In using it though, I found myself wanting his comment block text object to stop when it reaches an empty line.
+So this fork modifies his text object to do just that.

+## Description
 Comment stuff out.
 Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion (for example, `gcap` to comment out a paragraph), `gc` in visual mode to comment out the selection,